bcerco/Scheduler/README.md

 ### Course Interaction

+#### Course Tooltip

+Hovering over a course will display a tooltip with additional infromation about that course such as professor, soft, hard, etc.

 #### Course Movement

 Courses can be dragged to different schedule times.
 They will snap to the day(s) they are closest to.
 Clicking and